-- Candidates demonstrate content knowledge: Candidates demonstrate content knowledge in educational leadership as evidenced by the School Leaders Licensure Assessment and the school law case study.
+- Candidates demonstrate content knowledge: Candidates demonstrate content knowledge in educational leadership.

-- Design, align, evaluate curriculum, guide learning: Candidates demonstrate the ability to develop a supervisory plan for classroom-based learning as evidenced by the clinical supervision model.
+- Design, align, evaluate curriculum, guide learning: Candidates demonstrate the ability to develop a supervisory plan for classroom-based learning.

-- Internship/clinical practice: Candidates demonstrate effective applications in internship/clinical practice as evidenced by the on-site supervisor evaluation.
+- Internship/clinical practice: Candidates demonstrate effective applications in internship/clinical practice.

-- Assess application of content: Candidates demonstrate application of content as evidenced by the action research project.
+- Assess application of content: Candidates demonstrate application of content.

-- Assess management and community relations: Candidates demonstrate organizational management and community relations skills as evidenced by the educational intervention plan.
+- Assess management and community relations: Candidates demonstrate organizational management and community relations skills.

 VCU Graduate Bulletin, VCU Graduate School and general academic policies and regulations for all graduate students in all graduate programs